EmaRadojcic/DataRepAndQueryProj/README.md

 Then, you can serve the project by running ng serve

+## Running
+Run the server.js file through the terminal using the node server.js command.
+Run the app throught the cmd prompt using the ng server command The app should appear on localhost:4200

 ## User Guide
 ### Login Component
 The opening page is a login component where the user is able to create a user name and password which will be saved to the DB.